dymmond/edgy/docs/connection.md

 !!!
 Note
     Ensure that `Database` objects passed via `using` are connected.
 They are not guaranteed to be connected outside of `extra`.

+If you hit this warning repeatedly in real code, check [Troubleshooting](./troubleshooting.md#databasenotconnectedwarning).

 ## Integration in Synchronous Environments

 When the framework is synchronous and no asynchronous loop is active, we can use `run_sync`.
 It's necessary to create an asynchronous environment using the `with_async_env` method of the registry.
 Otherwise, you'll encounter performance issues and `DatabaseNotConnectedWarning` warnings. `run_sync` calls must occur within the scope of `with_async_env`. `with_async_env` is re-entrant and accepts an optional loop parameter.